Sincil Bank: The GBM Stand

-St Andrews/The SRP Stand
+St Andrews/The SRP Stand/ Greenlinc Renewables Stand

 Constructed in 1987, the structure replaced the old St Andrews Stand, which was named after the street that runs all the way from Lincoln city centre to the stadium.
-The old stand was constructed in 1932 (replacing a small predecessor) and was made out of timber.
+The old stand was constructed in 1932, replacing a smaller predecessor, and was made out of timber.
 It had a total capacity of 2,250, in a seated enclosure and a small bank of terracing at the front.
-By the mid-1980s, however, the entire stadium was in a state of decline and a renovation project began when the stand was demolished in the close season of 1986.
-The new stand opened in November 1987 but was smaller in size than originally envisaged, partly due to City's season-long drop into Conference football.
+By the mid-1980s, however, the entire stadium was in a state of disrepair and a renovation project began when the stand was demolished in the close season of 1986.

+The new stand opened in November 1987 but was smaller in size than originally envisaged, partly due to City's relegation to the Conference.
 Running only half the length of the pitch, it has a capacity of 1,700 and holds the press box and Directors' enclosure.
 This is in addition to the majority of the club's offices and corporate areas.